-The purpose of this program is to pair new and junior faculty members and lecturers with senior members in a related discipline of the UVM community.
-This relationship can support junior faculty and lecturers (the "proteges") to become familiar with institutional expectations, networks, and practices that are relevant to productivity and advancement at UVM.
+The Faculty Mentoring Program pairs new and junior faculty members with senior members in a related discipline outside the mentee’s department.
+This relationship can support junior faculty and lecturers (the "protégés") to become familiar with institutional expectations, networks, and practices that are relevant to productivity and advancement at UVM.
 Research has supported the importance of mentoring for academic and career satisfaction and achievement.
 Research reports that mentors also gain a variety of tangible and intangible benefits from the mentoring process.

-Junior faculty and lecturers who wish to have a mentor assigned to them should link to this APPLICATION.
+Junior faculty and lecturers who wish to have a mentor assigned to them should fill out an APPLICATION.

-The Faculty Mentoring Program ascribes to a structured mentoring format based upon a guiding list of principles (pdf).
-In addition to matching mentors with proteges, we also provide various programmatic features to support the mentoring pairs - such as training, faculty development tips, and workshops.
+The Faculty Mentoring Program ascribes to a structured mentoring format based upon a guiding list of principles.
+In addition to matching mentors with protégés, we also provide various programmatic features to support the mentoring pairs - such as training, faculty development tips, and workshops.